vaiofand project homepage

 Vaiofand uses the SNY6001 (aka Sony Programmable I/O Control, SPIC or SonyPI) ACPI device to control the fan.
 However, not all Vaio laptops include this device, and even if they do, the devices do not always have the same feature set.
 Therefore, before you install vaiofand, make sure that the file /sys/devices/platform/sony-laptop/fanspeed is present on your system.
 If it is not the case, then your laptop does not allow for any kind of fan management.

 Sony has recently made some major changes to their laptops' BIOS and ACPI.
-It seems that none of the currently produced model lines do support any kind of fan management.
+It appears that none of the currently manufactured model lines do support any kind of fan management.

-If you have any additions (you can confirm a line either to work or not to) or corrections to the above list, please submit them to the bug tracker or to the e-mail address below.
+If you have any additions (you can confirm a line either to work or not to) or corrections to the above list, please submit them to the email address below.

 An ultimate test how to check whether vaiofand will work for you is to run